JakeTurner616/DiscordTorrentManager/README.md

 3. Check the `Enable the Web User Interface (Remote control)` box.

-5. Set a network interface to bind the webui in the `IP Address` text box.
+5. Set a network interface to bind the Web UI in the `IP Address` text box.

 6. Set a username and password for the Web UI.

-7. Create torrent categories in qBittorrent to associate the downloaded content with the folders they should be saved to (for example: movies > Z://some/location/movies, tv > Z://some/location/tv).
-These are to be used with `/magnet <magnet_link> <category>` The category save paths could be set somwhere that has access to a media player like plex, jellyfin, or anything really.
+7. Create torrent categories in qBittorrent to associate the downloaded content with the folders they should be saved to (for example: movies --> Z://some/location/movies, and tv --> Z://some/location/tv).
+These are to be used with `/magnet <magnet_link> <category>` The category save paths could be set somwhere that has access to a media player like plex, jellyfin, a game folder, or anything really.

 ## ⚙️ Discord Bot Setup